opencomputeproject/ocp-diag-ctam/README.md

 2. console_log - True/False (for console logs)
 3. progress_bar - True/False (for progress bar idicator)

+## Tags

+### 1. Group Tag

+- We can give tags at group level also.
+- If we provide any tag to a particular group, then all the test case under that group will be considered as the same tag.
+- If we run according to group tag, then all the test case will run under the group irrespective of the test case tag.

+### 2. Test Case Tags
+- We can assign different tags to different test cases.
+- If we run according to test case tag, then all the test cases which assigned with that tag would run irrespective of group tags.

+**Note: - Tags = Group Tags Union Test Case Tags group tags = ["G1"] and test case tags = ["L1"], so the final tags will be ["G1", "L1"]**

 ## Developer notes
 ### VS Code